Most Shopify store owners track two things: traffic and sales. Maybe conversion rate when they’re being thorough.

 Look at organic search specifically.
 Compare it to direct traffic and referral traffic.

-If your organic visitors engage less than visitors from other sources, you have a keyword problem.
-You’re ranking for searches that attract the wrong people — visitors who aren’t actually looking for what you sell.
+When your organic visitors engage less than visitors from other sources, you have a keyword problem.
+You’re ranking for searches that attract the wrong people, visitors searching for something different than what you sell.

 Either way, you can’t fix what you can’t see.
 This breakdown shows you where to focus.